Published Dec 6, 2021

 For government employees who are, or will soon be, eligible for Medicare, there may be questions about how the two programs work together, and if enrollment in both programs is necessary.

 While federal retirees or active employees do not have to enroll in both Medicare and FEHB, at times there are benefits in having coverage from both.
-For some beneficiaries, having FEHB and Medicare may help save them money in addition to creating more comprehensive healthcare coverage.
-This article will explain when and how to enroll in FEHB and a Medicare plan.
+For some beneficiaries, having FEHB and Medicare may help save them money in addition to creating more comprehensive medical coverage.
+This article will explain when and how to enroll in FEHB and a Medicare plan along with other aspects of Medicare and FEHB coverage you may need to consider.

 What Are Federal Employee Health Benefits?

-FEHB plans are part of a healthcare program created for federal employees to provide health insurance for workers and their family members.
+FEHB plans are part of a federal employee health insurance program created to provide health insurance for workers and their family members.
 Plans available through the FEHB program include:

 Note: FEHB provides a vast array of healthcare plans to choose from.
 Compare plans at this resource.